icra-2024-humanoid/icra-2024-humanoid.github.io/_speakers/kojima.md

 ---

 ##### Biography:

-Annan Tang: He is currently a Ph.D. student under the supervision of Prof. [Kei Okada](http://www.jsk.t.u-tokyo.ac.jp/~k-okada/index-e.html) and [Kunio Kojima](https://www.u-tokyo.ac.jp/focus/en/people/k0001_02089.html) at [JSK Lab](http://www.jsk.t.u-tokyo.ac.jp/), University of Tokyo.
-Prior to this, he completed his master's degree at the University of Tokyo and obtained his bachelor's degree from Tongji University, China.
-Additionally, He has one year of research experience as a student researcher at Tencent Robotics-X.
+Kunio Kojima is a lecturer at JSK Lab, the Graduate School of Information Science and Technology, University of Tokyo, since 2021.
+He received the B.S. degree in mechanical engineering, the M.S degree in mechano-informatics, and Ph.D. degree in Interdisciplinary Information Studies from the University of Tokyo, Japan, in 2012, 2014, and 2018, respectively.
+Prior to his current position, he was a project research associate and a research associate.

-His research interests lie at the intersection of Robotics, Machine Learning, and Control Theory, with a particular focus on utilizing reinforcement learning to empower humanoid robots to autonomously acquire diverse whole-body motion skills.
+His research focuses on the mechanical design of humanoid robot structures and the planning and control of dynamic whole-body motions.

 <center style="font-size:30px">